rosflight/rosflight_firmware/docs/algorithms/estimator.md

 ## Introduction

 The estimator is used to calculate an estimate of the attitude and angular velocity of the multirotor.
-It is assumed that the flight controller is mounted rigidly to the body of the aircraft (perhaps with dampening material to remove vibrations from the motors), such that measurements of the onboard IMU are consistent with the motion of the aircraft.
+It is assumed that the flight controller is mounted rigidly to the body of the aircraft (perhaps with dampening material to remove vibrations from the motors), such that measurements of the on-board IMU are consistent with the motion of the aircraft.

 Due to the limited computational power on the embedded processor, and to calculate attitude estimates at speeds up to 8000Hz, a simple complementary filter is used, rather than an extended Kalman filter.
 In practice, this method works extremely well, and it used widely throughout commercially available autopilots.
 There are a variety of complementary filters, but the general theory is the same.
-A complementary filter is a method to fuse the measurements from a gyroscope, accelerometer and sometimes magnetometer to produce an estimate of the attitude of the MAV.
+A complementary filter is a method that combines low and high frequency data (complementary in frequency bandwidth).
+It can be used to fuse the measurements from a gyroscope, accelerometer and sometimes magnetometer to produce an estimate of the attitude of the MAV.

 ## Complementary Filtering
 The idea behind complementary filtering is to try to get the "best of both worlds" of gyros and accelerometers.
-Gyros are very accurate in short spaces of time, but they are subject to drift.
-Accelerometers don't drift in the long scheme of things, but they are noisy as the MAV moves about.
-So, to solve these problems, the complementary filter primarily propagates states using gyroscope measurements, but then corrects drift with the accelerometer.
+Gyros are very accurate in short spaces of time, but they are subject to low-frequency drift.
+Accelerometers don't drift in the long scheme of things, but they experience high-frequency noise as the MAV moves about.
+So, to solve these problems, the complementary filter primarily propagates states using gyroscope measurements, but then corrects drift with the accelerometer, which is a partial source of attitude measurements.
 In a general sense, it is like taking a high-pass filtered version of gyroscope measurements, and a low-pass filtered version of accelerometers, and fusing the two together in a manner that results in an estimate that is stable over time, but also able to handle quick transient motions.

+For an excellent review of the theory of complementary filtering, consult Mahony's Nonlinear Complementary Filtering on SO(3) paper[^1].

 ## Attitude Representation
 There are a number of ways to represent the attitude of a MAV.
-Often, attitude is represented in terms of the euler angles yaw, pitch and roll, but it can also be represented in other ways, such as rotation matrices, and quaternions.
+Often, attitude is represented in terms of the Euler angles yaw, pitch and roll, but it can also be represented in other ways, such as rotation matrices, and quaternions.

 ### Euler Angles
 Euler angles represent rotations about three different axes, usually, the z, y, and x axes in that order.
 This method is often the most easy for users to understand and interpret, but it is by far the least computationally efficient.
 To propagate euler angles, the following kinematics are employed: